Optimizing the Assessment of Parenting:

 A Multi-Method and Multi-Informant Approach

-This project focuses on enhancing the Multidimensional Assessment of Parenting Scale (MAPS), a measure with strong psychometric properties, by addressing its current limitations.
+This project focuses on optimizing the assessment of parenting by addressing the current limitations of parenting assessments.
 The project involves three main aims:

-• Aim 1: Conducting qualitative interviews and text mining analyses to revise MAPS and identify unmeasured parenting domains, resulting in a self-report version (MAPS-S).
+- Aim 1: Conducting qualitative interviews and text mining analyses to identify unmeasured parenting domains, resulting in a self-report version.

-• Aim 2: Developing and field-testing coparent (MAPS-C) and youth (MAPS-Y) versions through cognitive interviews and national surveys, including piloting Spanish versions to ensure reliability and measurement equivalence across diverse samples.
+- Aim 2: Developing and field-testing coparent and youth versions through cognitive interviews and national surveys, including piloting Spanish versions to ensure reliability and measurement equivalence across diverse samples.

-• Aim 3: Using item response theory to develop an optimal ecological momentary assessment (EMA) version of MAPS, tested with parent-youth dyads.
+- Aim 3: Using item response theory to develop an optimal ecological momentary assessment (EMA) version of the scale, tested with parent-youth dyads.

 LGBTQIA+ Parenting Study (LPS):